belzecue/BimDav_godot-rollback-netcode/README.md

 #### `NetworkAdaptor` ####

 All network communication from `SyncManager` passes through its `NetworkAdaptor`.
-The default implementation uses RPCs.
+The default implementation uses Godot RPCs.

 You can replace the network adaptor with your own class, in order to customize network communications.